-We also have a Facebook page here
+You can also follow us on Facebook page here

 Dan Watson is our Conductor, and joined the orchestra in 2017.
 He shares some of the planning with the committee and works closely with Stephen, the leader, to come up with interesting and enjoyable concert repertoire for the orchestra to take on.

-Interested in joining the orchestra?
+Interested in vacancies in the orchestra?

-As a large amateur orchestra we often need additional players – either because a current member leaves or is away for a specific concert, or where additional players or ‘unusual’ instruments (e.g. Bass Clarinet, Harp, extra percussion, etc) are needed for a piece.
+As a large amateur orchestra we often need additional players.
+This can be because a current member leaves, but also occurs when they are away for a specific concert, or where additional players or ‘unusual’ instruments (e.g. Bass Clarinet, Harp, extra percussion, etc) are needed for a piece.

-- Double Basses
+- Double Bases

 We do not have auditions.
-Instead we will invite a prospective member to come to rehearsals for up to 4 weeks and try playing with us.
+I instead we will invite a prospective member to come to rehearsals for up to 4 weeks and try playing with us.
 That allows the player to decide if they like the orchestra, and allows us to decide whether joining at that time is appropriate or should be deferred until the player has improved.

 The orchestra was established in 1988 with support from Sir Harry Djanogly.
 Our rehearsals are, and always have been, at what is now the Djanogly Learning Trust site on Sherwood Rise, which we continue to enjoy.
 We would like to express our thanks to both.